Sukiyachō fire of 29-30 November 1876

 A book published by the Tokyo Fire Department in 1980, celebrating its centennial anniversary, devoted two pages to the Sukiyabashi fire.
 According to its account (see source particulars below), the fire broke out at a horse-feed facility around 11:20 on the evening of 29 November 1876.
 It burned until 7:00 the following morning, spreading through 70,262 tsubo (231,865 square meters), destroying 8,550 buildings, and leaving homeless, injured, or dead over 20,000 people.

 The feed facility, run by a feed dealer named Suzuki Teizo, was on land Suzuki was renting beyond the outer moat in Sukiyacho 2-chome in Nihonbashi-ku.
-The fire began in a feed storage facility, escaped through the tile roof of the building.
-A northwest wind fanned the flames through 79 blocks along the moat and through adjacent neighborhoods.
+The fire began in a feed storage facility and escaped through the tile roof of the building.
+A northwest wind fanned the flames through some 79 blocks (cho) along the moat and through adjacent neighborhoods.

 A number of theaters were destroyed, including Shintomiza and Nagajimaza.
 The Australian Mission in Irifunecho, and a substantial part of the foreign settlement, perished in flames.